What is Soil Conservation?

 Here are a few:

 Planting vegetative cover:

 The root systems of vegetative cover hold soils in place and prevent wind and water erosion.
-It also ensures its supply of organic matter from dead leaves and dropping of animals waste.
+It also ensures its supply of organic matter from dead leaves and the dropping of animal waste.
 The vegetative cover also shelters the soils from excessive heat from the sun.
-It helps to reduce evaporation and retain soil moisture, needed for the breakdown of organic matter.
+It helps to reduce evaporation and retain soil moisture needed for the breakdown of organic matter.

 Careful waste disposal and management: